AhmedTawfiqM/Modular-Architecture/README.md

 ### clone the project and build your project to be Clean , Testable , Maintainable and changable

+- [ ] the project contain all integration to start yout Project with Clean Architecture

+> Integration Details
 - Clean Architecture
 - Dependency Injection
 - BaseViewModel